-Pour a glass of grape juice or your favorite beverage and sanctify Shabbat before drinking.
+Pour a glass of wine or grape juice and sanctify Shabbat before drinking.

-Pretty much all Jewish ceremonies and celebrations involve the fruit of the vine, and Shabbat dinner is no exception.
+Pretty much all Jewish ceremonies and celebrations involve wine, and Shabbat dinner is no exception.
 But ritual doesn't exist for the sake of itself, it exists to accomplish something, almost like an ancient form of technology.